 Frequently Asked Questions

-How hard is Wolf Creek?
+How difficult is Wolf Creek?

 Can beginners play Wolf Creek?